taylordragoo/srvb-vue/README.md

-# SRVB
+# SRVB-VUE

 SRVB is a small digital reverb audio plugin (VST3/AU) for MacOS and Windows.

-This project demonstrates one way to write an audio plugin using JavaScript and familiar web technologies, and while there are several variants on this approach, it is meant to be both a compelling example and a good starting point for audio plugins made with a similar architecture.
+This project demonstrates one way to write an audio plugin using JavaScript, Vue 3, Pinia and Vite.

 ## Overview